MichaelPosteraro15/IS-Planning-Project/Snowman_Planner_Visualizer/README.md

 ## License
-This project is licensed under the UINCAL License.
+This project is licensed under the MSC AI and CS students of UINCAL License.